Error bounds, facial residual functions and applications to the exponential cone: Facial residual functions and error bounds

-We now have all the pieces to state an error bound result for \eqref{eq:feas} that does not require any constraint qualifications.
-In comparison to \cite[Theorem~23]{L17}, it is not necessary that $\stdCone$ be amenable. \begin{theorem}[Error bound based on facial residual functions] Suppose \eqref{eq:feas} is feasible and let
+We now have all the pieces to state an error bound result for \eqref{eq:feas} that does not require any constraint qualifications. \begin{theorem}[Error bound based on {\oneFRFs}s] Suppose \eqref{eq:feas} is feasible and let